vincentntang/codechefs/content/20210311-creative-developers.md

 ## What is creative development?

-Creative developers are a specialized set of frontend developers.
-They focus more on the "wow" factor.
-They need to know how to work with animations, video game engines, SVGs, amongst other tools.
-In this episode we break down how these skills are relevant to creative projects, and what defines a creative project
+Creative developers are a specialized set of frontend developers who focus more on the "wow" factor.
+They work with animations, video game engines, SVGs, amongst other tools to bring cool projects to life

 <hr>